-Castle Archdale Air Operations Board (IWM Picture) beside a Notice Board which is for the benefit of visiting tourists.
+Castle Archdale Air Operations Board (IWM Picture) and a Notice Board which is for the benefit of visiting tourists at Castle Archdale.

 The "R.A.F.
 Castle Archdale" stone is near where the Security Check at the main Gate (Shown above) used to be positioned.

 Interestingly some of the Personnel on Guard tristed some small twigs together and the photograph above right shows how these have grown!

 Now maintained as a Country Park with many facilities I am pleased to say that much of the old Flying Boat base remains to be explored and indeed this history is celebrated with various W.W.2 sites of interest being marked and even a Visitor Centre. - I would strongly advise that if you want to see all that is available then get your waterproof clothing on and go off into the woods using your eyes! - There is a visitors plan available on site but not all interesting locations are marked.

 This selection of photographs show some of the various buildings around Castle Archdale during the Second World War.